github/docs/content/github/getting-started-with-github/onboarding/getting-started-with-your-github-account.md

 When you create a new repository, you should initialize the repository with a README file to let people know about your project.
 For more information, see “[Creating a new repository](/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-new-repository)."

 #### Cloning a repository
 You can clone an existing repository from {% data variables.product.product_name %} to your local computer, making it easier to add or remove files, fix merge conflicts, or make complex commits.
-Cloning a repository pulls down a full copy of all the repository data that GitHub has at that point in time, including all versions of every file and folder for the project.
+Cloning a repository pulls down a full copy of all the repository data that {% data variables.product.prodname_dotcom %} has at that point in time, including all versions of every file and folder for the project.

 You can clone your existing repository or clone another person's existing repository to contribute to a project.
 For more information, see "[Cloning a repository](/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)".